-Today I am going to show you how to identify the source problem to tune the performance of query utilizing the unnecessary amount of IO, what UII indicator is, and how WHERE clause placed on a VIEW is evaluated.
+Today I will show you how to identify the source problem to tune the query’s performance utilizing the unnecessary amount of IO, what UII indicator is, and how the WHERE clause placed on a VIEW is evaluated.

 This case shows that the WHERE clause placed on VIEW for 2 Partitioned tables resulted in excessive block reads and applying WHERE condition afterward.
-You need to be fully aware of the amount of data query reads and the amount of data query really needs.
+You need to be fully aware of the amount of data query reads and the amount of data they need.

 1+ Billion rows INSERTED

-Here is the target query for today which populates large fact table of the data mart.
+Here is the target query for today, which populates a large fact table of the data mart.

 – INSERT INTO … SELECT FROM …